Our goal is to share information and products that are truly helpful to renters.

 DIY apartment repairs: How to fix a hole in the wall

-Drywall patch and repair instructions for your apartment
+Drywall patch and repair instructions for how to fix a hole in your apartment wall

 Making a home cozy often means a few holes here and there.
 We love to hang art, pictures, memorabilia, TVs and mirrors, right?
 Whether you are moving things around or moving out — holes need to be patched.
-You may need to fix holes in your wall properly to satisfy the terms of your lease.
+You’ll need to know how to fix a hole in the wall properly to satisfy the terms of your lease.

 Here’s a quick how-to for patching both small and large holes for your apartment, so you get your security deposit back.